qmlbook/qt6book/docs/ch10-effects/wave-effect.md

 In this more complex example, we will create a wave effect with the fragment shader.
 The waveform is based on the sinus curve and it influences the texture coordinates used for the color.

+The qml file defines the properties and animation.

 <<< @/docs/ch10-effects/src/effects/wave/wave.qml#M1

+The fragment shader takes the properties and calculates the color of each pixel based on the properties.

 <<< @/docs/ch10-effects/src/effects/wave/wave.frag#M1